aarav505/dsfl/README.md

 ## Important Notes

 - **Start the backend server first** before starting the frontend to avoid proxy errors
+- Ensure you are in the project root directory when running frontend commands
 - Ensure the backend is running on port 5001 before the frontend attempts to connect
 - If you encounter proxy errors, verify that the backend server is running and accessible